 Keep in mind that door barricades are installed on the floor so you’ll have to bend each time you want to activate or deactivate them.
 This might be a concern for those who suffer from severe back pain or mobility issues.

-It’s one of my favorite methods to burglar-proof a patio door because it’s so convenient to use and also because it’s an unobtrusive solution.
-An Armor Latch is pretty easy to install, it consists of a fixed piece and another one that screws onto the door.
+It’s one of my favorite methods to burglar-proof a sliding patio door because it’s so convenient to use and also because it’s an unobtrusive yet professional solution.
+An Armor Latch is pretty easy to install.
+It consists of a fixed piece and another one that screws onto the door.

-I really like that the Armor Latch sliding door deadbolt besides securely locking the door, it also prevents burglars from lifting the sliding door out of its track (similarly to a hinge bolt in the case of a front door).
+Besides securely locking the door, the Armor Latch sliding door deadbolt also prevents burglars from lifting the door out of its track (similarly to a hinge bolt in the case of a front door).
 So you can kill two birds with one stone.

-Unfortunately, you can’t reinforce the glass panel of your sliding door with latches, barricades or security bars.
-You can switch to safety glass, such as laminated glass, that’s very hard to break through but it would be a pretty costly solution.
+Unfortunately, you can’t reinforce the glass panel of your sliding door with latches, barricades, or security bars.
+You can switch to safety glass, such as laminated glass, which is very hard to break through but it would be a pretty costly solution.

 A good-quality and thick enough security film can make it really exhausting and hard to break through the glass panel.
-In the vast majority of the cases, crooks will simply give up before they get into the house (or they get noticed).
+In the vast majority of cases, crooks will simply give up before they get into the house (or they get noticed).

 3M products are usually pretty reliable and widely available.
 Installation can be a little tricky and if you don’t have any experience, it might not be the best idea to do it without any professional help (it’s not easy to do it yourself so you will probably need an assistant anyway).

 Criminals can easily look in through a sliding glass door and see all the stuff inside, including TV, smartphones, antique items, and other valuables.
 Unfortunately, that often can be very inviting.

 By improving privacy, you can easily prevent burglars from seeing inside your home.
 There are many types of window covering you can use: blinds, draperies, shades, verticals, etc. If you’re on a budget, you can put a privacy window film on your sliding glass door, such as this non-adhesive one.

 There are many models on the market but if you want to get one on the cheap, a magnetic door alarm and a simple peel and stick glass break sensor can be one of your best bets.
 Of course, if you have a home alarm system, you’ll be fine without this step.

 A magnetic door alarm is a simple device powered by batteries (so no need for wiring) that consists of two pieces: a magnet and a sensor.
-You have to install them in a way so that when someone opens the sliding door, the two pieces are getting farther apart that activates the alarm.
+You have to install them in a way so that when someone opens the sliding door, the two pieces are getting farther apart which activates the alarm.

 A glass break sensor comes in handy when intruders want to break through the glass panel of the door without opening it (so the door alarm won’t be activated).
 It’s inexpensive, runs on batteries and it’s very easy to install: you just have to peel and stick it to the glass.

 Prevention has a huge role in making your home more secure.
 Check out our article on how you can successfully deter burglars on the cheap.

 Securing your sliding door is a very important element of home security.
-It’s usually quite easy to break through a standard sliding glass door and burglars have several possibilities if they want to get into your home: bypassing the lock, lifting the door out of its track or breaking the glass.
+It’s usually quite easy to break through a standard sliding glass door and burglars have several possibilities if they want to get into your home: bypassing the lock, lifting the door out of its track, or breaking the glass.
 The good news is that you can prepare for each scenario by installing the right security device without breaking the bank.

-We’ve discussed quite a few methods to reinforce your patio door and they’re all very effective against criminals.
+We’ve discussed quite a few methods to reinforce your sliding door and they’re all very effective against criminals.
 That’s why they’re on this list.
 Usually, you’ll get the best result if you use two or three of them in combination with each other.

 If you decide to install only one security device, I suggest that you choose the Armor Latch.
-Here’s why: it’s a durable device that besides securely locking your door, it also prevents attacks aimed at lifting the sliding door out of its track.
+Here’s why: it’s a durable device that besides securely locking your door, also prevents attacks aimed at lifting the sliding door out of its track.
 It’s usually more than enough for crooks to give up trying and take to their heels.